Unveiling the Benefits of Social Support for Mental Health and Brain Function

 This development is significant, given the rise in mental health issues compounded by feelings of alienation or ‘digital loneliness.’

-Digital tools have made it possible for individuals to find solace in virtual communities where they can share experiences, seek advice, and exchange emotional support with others who may be facing similar challenges.
+Digital have made it possible for individuals to find solace in virtual communities where they can share experiences, seek advice, and exchange emotional support with others who may be facing similar challenges.

 This phenomenon underscores the undeniable influence of social media on mental health and brain function.